Cardinal Pell will plead not guilty to abuse charges in Australia

 The senior prosecutor of the case, Andrew Tinney, SC, addressed a packed courtroom with a statement emphasizing the need for "fair and accurate reporting" by media.

-Wednesday’s hearing follows the announcement at the end of June that the police of Victoria, Australia were charging Cardinal Pell on multiple counts of historical sexual abuse.
+The July 26 hearing follows the announcement at the end of June that the police of Victoria, Australia were charging Cardinal Pell on multiple counts of past sexual abuse.

+Following the announcement of the charges, Pell held a news briefing with journalists June 29, maintaining his innocence and saying he takes leave from his position as the Prefect of the Secretariat of the Economy in order "to clear my name."

+"I am looking forward, finally, to having my day in court.
+I'm innocent of these charges, they are false," he said, adding that "the whole idea of sexual abuse is abhorrent to me."

 CommentComments Policy